 And that’s it, really.
 The rest was all in the writing.
 I had a lot of separate documents for all the different places I hoped the players would visit.
 For the most part, it didn’t matter what order they went to each place.
 They had two starting choices, which would lead them to more places of choice.

-I found it helpful to think of each area/building as a separate entity that could be visited almost at any time (I did add consequences for players who delayed following obvious leads, such as letting suspects get away).
+I found it helpful to think of each area/building as a separate entity that could be visited almost at any time (I did add consequences for players who delayed following obvious leads, such as letting suspects escape).
 That way, the players felt a sense of freedom to their choices but I also got to feel in control of the story’s eventual direction.

 I did also use the official D&D Monster Manual when I planned enemy encounters.
 Thankfully, aside from all the fabulous fiends it mentions, there’s also a section simply for mages, commoners, cult leaders and basic skeletons.
 The stat tables are easy to adapt, but I didn’t need to bother at this early stage.
 It saved me loads of time using the Monster Manual and even gave me ideas for future fights and stories.